 Light Requirements Full sun to part shade (needs shade in extreme heat)

 Fertilize Once a month, May through August

-Plant this winter-hardy pond plant with roots in moist soil, at water's edge, in full sun to light shade.
+Blue Moneywort is a winter-hardy pond plant.
+Plant this delightful plant with roots in moist soil, at water's edge, in full sun to light shade.
 Dense, green foliage is low growing and covered in blooms all summer long!
 Make sure you plant this pond plant at water's surface or above.
 Part sun/Part shade is necessary when grown in areas where the heat is extreme.